asardie/Calendar/README.md

         sinazo :)

 -> Read up on argparse {python3 module}.
 WILL BE IMPORTANT.

--> We need a function that checks to see if a time is within a givent range, eg: between 7am and 6pm.
-    this function should take in a time {datetime.datetime} as an argument.(see python3 datetime module) and return True if it is within the range and false if it is not.

-    prototype: def is_time_valid(time) -> bool:
-    arg: time {datetime.datetime}
-    return:  valid_time {bool}

--> We need a function that checks what day of the week it is or will be on a specific date.

-    prototype: def day_of(time: datetime.datetime) -> string/int:
-    arg: time {datetime.datetime}
-    return: int 1-7 numbering the days from monday(1) to sunday(7)

--> We need a function that return the day as text:

-    prototype: def print_day(day: int) -> text:
-    arg: day {int}
-    return: return day. {string} returns the day of the week as 'monday', 'tuesday', 'wednesday', etc

 -> We need a function to check the users 'primary' calendar to see if they are free or busy: